 As a web developer and SEO, I can only recommend Absolute linking and for the following reasons:

-With our remote screen technology we can communicate with you wherever you are.
+With our remote screen technology we can communicate with you wherever you are in the world.

-Don't think you have to deal with a local web design company.
-Many of our clients return to us because success has no borders.
+Don't think you have to deal with a local web design agency.
+Many of our clients return to us time and time again because success has no borders.

 Navega Bem - Web Design, Lda

 Telephone: +351 291 764 506

 Telephone: +351 291 761 478